Residential Energy Efficiency Scheme (REES)

 Any REES enquiries should be addressed to: firstname.lastname@example.org

-The Directions Paper and further information are available on the Government of South Australia's website at: www.sa.gov.au/energy/rees.
+The Review Report and further information on the review is available at: www.sa.gov.au/energy/rees.